m417z/ntdoc/descriptions/civerifyhashincatalog.md

  - `SecureProcess` - selects a stricter verification policy when non-zero.
 The precise semantics are not publicly documented.
  - `AcceptRoots` - additional bits controlling which root authorities are acceptable for the catalog signer.
 The precise encoding is not publicly documented; typical values are drawn from the `MINCRYPT_POLICY_*_ROOT` flags.
  - `PolicyInfo` - an optional pointer to a `MINCRYPT_POLICY_INFO` structure that receives information about the catalog signer.
 The caller must release it with `CiFreePolicyInfo` when it is no longer needed.
- - `CatalogName` - an optional pointer to a `UNICODE_STRING` that receives the full path of the catalog file that contained the matching hash.
+ - `CatalogName` - an optional pointer to a `UNICODE_STRING` that receives the name of the catalog file that contained the matching hash.
 The buffer is allocated by the callee and must be released with `RtlFreeUnicodeString`.
- - `SigningTime` - an optional pointer that receives the counter-signed time of signing, when available.
+ - `SigningTime` - an optional pointer that receives the time of signing, when available.
  - `TimeStampPolicyInfo` - an optional pointer to a `MINCRYPT_POLICY_INFO` structure that receives information about the timestamping authority, with the same ownership and release rules as `PolicyInfo`.

 # Remarks